lunardrik/cd-proxyserver/README.md

 ##### `--port`

 The port of the destination server.
-Defaults to `80` or `8080` when a host is not specified.
+Defaults to `8080` when a host is not specified.

 ##### `--url`